-I am a software developer living in New York City, and am oriented towards math and science.
-I did undergraduate mathematics at the University of Pennsylvania, and a doctorate in computer science at NYU Courant.
+I am a software developer living in New York City, oriented towards math, science and music.
+I did undergraduate mathematics at the University of Pennsylvania, and a Ph.D. in computer science at NYU Courant.
 Before that I worked as a scientific programmer in the NYU Center for Neural Science and the psychology department.
 For the past ten years I have worked for various financial companies to develop systems for real-time trading and portfolio management.

 Petri net programming, Azimuth Blog, October 2012.